 The IBM 7090 (1961) included the interrupts that had become optional on the 709.
 There was nothing resembling an operating system at Livermore for the 7090 and most production continued on as it had on the 709s.
 Multiprogramming had not yet arrived at Livermore.
 I am not aware of multiprogramming on any 7090 anywhere.
-There was a library routine that wrote a magnetic tape with decimal data and used interrupts to write successive blocks while the CPU had otherwise resumed doing physics.
+There was a library routine that wrote a magnetic tape with decimal data which used interrupts to write successive blocks while the CPU had otherwise resumed doing physics.
 I recount IBM’s ideas behind their 7090 interrupt design.
 Few machines had interrupts before then.
 MIT’s CTSS timesharing project for a highly modified 7094 relied heavily on interrupts (with a slight problem).

 The IBM Stretch (1961) had an incomplete privileged architecture.
 It could protect some of memory but the lock was equally settable by any program.
 At Livermore we built a rudimentary operating system that tried to provide a stable environment for a sequence of jobs.
 The only successful multiprogramming was a scheme for the operator to declare to the OS what magnetic tapes were mounted so that when an application came to the point of needing them, the OS would grant the drive and the mounted tape.
 An unsuccessful attempt was made to copy card decks, representing jobs, to the disk during previous jobs, and to copy printer output to the printer during subsequent jobs.
 This was unsuccessful as I discovered too many obstacles.
 We realized that our foundations were not up to that degree of multiprogramming.
 The machine architecture for interrupts was greatly improved over the 709 and 7090.
 All relevant state had memory addresses and one transmit instruction (memory to memory) would move the old program state aside.
 There are rumors that the Stretch at Mitre was modified to include a privileged mode perhaps to make it possible for an OS to protect itself against even hostile guests.